 Methods

-This dashboard displays longitudinal measures of PHSM severity and timing by country, territory or area against 7-day rolling average counts of confirmed cases and deaths reported, based on methodology developed by the WHO Regional Office for Europe.
-Six types of PHSM are scored as indicators calculated from an ordinal scale, corresponding with the response policy’s degree of intensity (see indicators below) and the scope.
-Scope considers whether the measure is implemented across the entire country, territory or area, or if applied on a sub-national level or group of people.
+This dashboard displays longitudinal measures of PHSM severity and timing by country, territory or area against 7-day rolling average counts of confirmed cases and deaths reported, using the data and methodology developed by Oxford COVID-19 Government Response Tracker (OxCGRT).
+Eight of the OxCGRT variables have been used to create and match the six types of PHSMs previously displayed.
+The indicators are discrete scores calculated using an ordinal scale, corresponding with the response policy’s degree of intensity (see indicators below) and the flag.
+Flag is a binary variable and considers whether the measure is implemented across the entire country/territory/area, or if applied on a sub-national level.
 The overall severity of the measure is reduced if it applies only to a select group or location as opposed to the whole country or general population.
-The average of these six indicators forms the composite PHSM Severity Index score.
+The average of these six indicators forms the composite PHSM Severity Index score and rescaled according to the maximum indicator value and placed on a scale between 0 and 100.
 Individual measures and a summary measure (PHSM Severity Index) are assigned a colour shade based on the severity scores – darker shades represent more severe measures.

 Adapting or closing offices, businesses, institutions and operations